ACAM2000

-ACAM2000 is a smallpox vaccine manufactured by Sanofi Pasteur Biologics Co.
-The vaccine provides protection against smallpox for people determined to be at high risk for smallpox infection.
+ACAM2000 is a smallpox vaccine and an mpox vaccine manufactured by Emergent Biosolutions.
+It provides protection against smallpox for people determined to be at high risk for smallpox infection.
+ACAM2000 is a live replicating vaccinia virus vaccine.

-Background

-Smallpox is considered a biological threat.
-Biological agents are toxins or organisms that can cause illness or death in humans, animals and plants.
-Exposure can come from an intentional biological terrorist attack, accidental release of the agent, or a natural accident.

-Smallpox was eradicated in 1980.
-However, there has been interest in the development of vaccines due to the possible use of smallpox as a bioweapon.

-Smallpox vaccine development

-Smallpox vaccine development is now in its second generation.
-First-generation vaccines were derived from calf-lymph, and include Dryvax, APVS, Lancy-vaxina and Lister.
-Second-generation vaccines are cell-cultured and include ACAM2000 and CCSV.

-Both Dryvax and ACAM2000 come from the New York City Board of Health strain of vaccinia.
-Dryvax was grown on calf skin and then freeze-dried for storage.
-Dryvax was first licensed by the FDA in 1931; however, it is no longer manufactured.
-ACAM2000 is a second generation smallpox vaccine.
-It comes from a clone of Dryvax which is purified and produced using modern cell culture technology.

-ACAM2000 history
+The Mpox vaccine is on the World Health Organization's List of Essential Medicines.

+Medical uses

+ACAM2000 is indicated for active immunization against smallpox disease for individuals determined to be at high risk for smallpox infection.
+It is also indicated for the active prevention of mpox disease in individuals determined to be at high risk for mpox infection.

+History

+ACAM2000 is a vaccine developed by Acambis, which was acquired by Sanofi Pasteur in 2008, before selling the smallpox vaccine to Emergent Biosolutions in 2017.
+Six strains of vaccinia were isolated from 3,000 doses of Dryvax and found to exhibit significant variation in virulence.
+The strain with the most similar virulence to the overall Dryvax mixture was selected and grown in MRC-5 cells to make the ACAM1000 vaccine.
+After a successful Phase I trial of ACAM1000, the virus was passaged three times in Vero cells to develop ACAM2000, which entered mass production at Baxter.
+The United States ordered over 200 million doses of ACAM2000 in 1999–2001 for its stockpile, and production is ongoing to replace expired vaccine.

-Emergent BioSolutions developed ACAM2000 under a contract with the U.S. Centers for Disease Control and Prevention (CDC).
+Emergent Biosolutions developed ACAM2000 under a contract with the US Centers for Disease Control and Prevention (CDC).

-The U.S. Food and Drug Administration (FDA) approved ACAM2000 in August 2007.
+The US Food and Drug Administration (FDA) approved ACAM2000 in August 2007.
 By February 2008, it replaced Dryvax for all smallpox vaccinations.

-As of 2010, there were over 200 million doses manufactured for the U.S. Strategic National Stockpile.
+As of 2010, there were over 200 million doses manufactured for the US Strategic National Stockpile.

-According to the U.S. FDA, "The approval and availability of this second-generation smallpox vaccine in the Strategic National Stockpile (SNS) enhances the emergency preparedness of the United States against the use of smallpox as a dangerous biological weapon."
+According to the US FDA, "The approval and availability of this second-generation smallpox vaccine in the Strategic National Stockpile (SNS) enhances the emergency preparedness of the United States against the use of smallpox as a dangerous biological weapon."

+In August 2024, ACAM2000 was approved for mpox prevention in the United States.

 Administration of ACAM2000

-The ACAM2000 vaccine is produced from the Vaccinia virus, which is sufficiently closely related to smallpox to provide immunity, but the ACAM2000 vaccine cannot cause smallpox because it does not contain the smallpox virus.
+The ACAM2000 vaccine is produced from the vaccinia virus, which is sufficiently closely related to smallpox to provide immunity, but the ACAM2000 vaccine cannot cause smallpox because it does not contain the smallpox virus.
 Other vaccines containing live viruses include measles, mumps, rubella, polio and chickenpox.

 The vaccine is administered using a bifurcated stainless steel needle.
 The needle is dipped into the vaccine solution and used to prick the skin several times in the upper arm.
 The vaccinia virus will begin to grow at the injection site.
 It will cause a localized infection, with a red itchy sore produced at the vaccination site within three to four days.
 If the infection occurs, that is an indication that the vaccine was successful.
 Ultimately, the sore turns into a blister and then dries up.
 A scab forms and then falls off in the third week, leaving a small scar behind.